-How and where you do begin talking to your children or your parents or a loved one they need to think of the future.
+How and where you do begin talking to your children, your parents or a loved one, that they need to think of the future.
 Putting life documents together, the large family home is no longer easy with all the steps and the washer and dryer in the basement.
 Open discussion.

 Household Possessions: No Longer Need Or Wanted?
 What’s It Worth?
 How To Disperse Those Items?

 Times have changed with the marketplace.
 With all the depression era and boomer generation downsizing, generation X and Y don’t want their belongings.
 Who does?
 Trends on what’s selling and what’s not.
 Then what to do.
 Repurpose, donate, consign, auction, estate sales.

 A Smooth and Stress Free Transition

 What are the stages and processes to begin thinking of a move?
 Apartment, condo or retirement community?
 What do we do first, second and more?
 It’s an overwhelming task of being in a home whether 10, 20 to 50 years of stuff.
 How can a Move Manager and a Professional Organizer help with this process?
 Steps, processes and stages to be discussed.